 Other Federal Tax Consequences.
 Pursuant to the Patient Protection and Affordable Care Act, individuals with adjusted gross income in excess of certain limits are subject to an additional Medicare tax on certain items of investment income, including dividends and capital gains.
 Upon the exercise of a non-qualified stock option, the vesting of restricted stock, and the transfer or issuance of deferred stock, a participant who is an employee will be responsible for paying employment taxes (e.g., Social Security and Medicare) based on the value of the portion of the award then being exercised, vested, issued or transferred, as applicable.
 No such employment taxes are payable upon the exercise of an incentive stock option, even if the applicable holding periods are not satisfied.
-Similar rules as those described above apply to participants that are consultants and non-employee directors, except such participants are responsible for both the employee portion of such employment taxes (while employees are responsible for only the employee portion of such taxes).
+Similar rules as those described above apply to participants that are consultants and non-employee directors, except such participants are responsible for both the employee portion of such taxes).
 Participants are urged to consult their tax advisers to determine the impact of the Patient Protection and Affordable Care Act and employment taxes on their awards.